Chapter 03 - Metamorphosis

-She falls back on the bed and stares at the ceiling.
-A loud rumble causes her to sit up and exchange a look with Sam.
-The door opens and they watch as Dean enters the room.
+The door opens and they pull apart as Dean enters the room.
 He grabs his duffel bag and starts packing his stuff.
 "Dean, what are you doing," Addison nervously asks.

 Dean ignores her and she looks at Sam.
-He stands up and walks over to his brother.
+He walks over to his brother.
 "What?
-Are you - are you leaving," Sam asks him.
+Are you — are you leaving," Sam asks him.